There are many, many ways in which

 A SWAP MEET, AUCTION, OR

-That is not to say that many resposible breeders don't have
+to say that many resposible breeders don't have informational websites and/or

-about our experiences at the Thorp Dog Auctions, which advertised "Now
+experiences at the Thorp Dog Auctions, which advertised "Now accepting

-accepting QUALITY consignments.
-Only quality breeding stock or healthy and
+QUALITY consignments.
+Only quality breeding stock or healthy and marketable

 |